mruston0/albumshuffler/readme.md

 ### Dev

 Run `serverless deploy` to deploy backend.
 Then `npm run dev` in the front-end folder.
+Then load lvh.me:3000.

 ### Prod